 The study examines a range of predictors that may influence the primary and secondary outcomes.
-These predictors include demographic factors such as age, sex, ethnicity, and socioeconomic status.
-Clinical history, including preexisting comorbidities such as chronic obstructive pulmonary disease (COPD), asthma, cardiovascular disease, smoking status, and vaccination history, is another important predictor.
-Clinical presentation at the time of admission, including symptoms, severity scores such as the National Early Warning Score 2 (NEWS2)(5), and initial laboratory and imaging findings, are also critical predictors.
+These predictors include demographic factors such as age, sex, ethnicity and socioeconomic status.
+Clinical history, including preexisting comorbidities such as COPD, asthma, cardiovascular disease, smoking status and vaccination history, is another important predictor.
+Clinical presentation at the time of admission, including symptoms, severity scores such as the National Early Warning Score 2 (NEWS2)6 and initial laboratory and imaging findings, are also critical predictors.

-By clearly defining these variables, the UNIVERSAL study aims to provide comprehensive insights into the phenotypic diversity, disease progression, and economic impact of respiratory viral infections in hospitalised adults.
-This detailed analysis will contribute to the development of targeted interventions and improve patient outcomes.
+By clearly defining these variables, the UNIVERSAL study aims to provide comprehensive insights into the phenotypic diversity, disease progression and economic impact of RVIs in hospitalised adults.
+This detailed analysis will contribute to the development of targeted interventions and improve patient outcomes